openedx/open-edx-proposals/oeps/processes/oep-0055-project-maintainers.rst

 -------------------
 The role of the repository or project maintainer is both a community focused and a technical role[#]_.
 Maintainers will be the public face of each component and should be welcoming and available.
+While maintainers should strive to always be friendly and kind in their communication, firmness and directness are equally important.
+Maintainers must enforce the project's standards.
+In cases where a proposed change isn't aligned with the our standards or direction, it is best to make that clear as early as possible.

 Non-technical responsibilities of maintainers include:

 * Effective communication with community members, other maintainers, and project leadership
-* Selection and approval of Core Contributors with commit right to their repositories
+* Selection and approval of Core Contributors with commit rights to their repositories
 * Disciplined management to ensure that maintenance work is done
 * Enforcement of the project's standards
 * The ability to solve or escalate issues facing users of the